seiya1223/techcasestudies/_posts/2016-12-12-PolimiMitreo.md

 ## Going forward ##

-Now the end-to-end solution to remotely monitor the Mitreo of Circus Maximum is up and running, and the project team has developed all the skills necessary to create it.
+Now the end-to-end solution to remotely monitor the Mitreo of Circus Maximus is up and running, and the project team has developed all the skills necessary to create it.
 In the next few months the system will be tested and used by researchers in order to evaluate the performance of the solution and to understand how to improve it, considering the specific needs that will face them.

 Moreover, PoliMi has built strong skills for Azure platforms and can easily recreate a similar architecture for different remote monitoring projects, related to other archaeological sites.